luxeengine/alpha/docs/about.md

 ![](./content/images/2017/10/header_wide.jpg)
 <div style="text-align:center";>

-<h2>Please be aware there is a major transition happening</h2>
-The transition is from <em>design</em> exploration phase to final implementation of the engine.
-We are busy with the <strong>execution</strong> phase, which will become available soon.
+<h2>Please be aware this alpha version of luxe was deprecated as early as 2015/2016.
+It is not representative of luxe.</h2>.
 <br/>
 <br/>
 <h2><a href="https://luxeengine.com/">Visit the new site</a> to find out more! <br></h2>